 The Conciliation ProcessShow more

 Conciliation helps all parties clarify what the complaint is about, and which points are in dispute.
 It means the parties working with a conciliator, and talking things through.
 Sometimes, when a complaint is brought to the attention of the other party, resolution is swift the impact of the allegations are acknowledged and apologies are offered.
 In other matters resolution may involve compensation, commitment to review policies and/or providing appropriate training.
-The conciliation process and any agreement reached to resolve the complaint is confidential; however the Commission has no jurisdiction over complaint and respondent parties breaking confidentiality agreements.
+All involved are encouraged to maintain confidentiality since this assists conciliation.

 Victimisation following a complaint

 It is against the law for anyone to threaten, harass or subject a person to a detriment because they have made a complaint or intend to make a complaint under the Equal Opportunity Act 1984.
 This protection is also afforded to anyone giving evidence about a complaint.